 Weight Management Programs

-If you live too far away to visit a health center, please contact the Health Care & Benefits Division at (800) 287-8266 or firstname.lastname@example.org, and we will work with you to meet your specific weight management needs.
+If you live too far away to visit a health center in-person, please contact the Health Care & Benefits Division at (800) 287-8266 or firstname.lastname@example.org and we will work with you to meet your specific weight management needs.

 If you'd like a group weight management workshop, just click here to make your request: https://www.surveymonkey.com/s/pptrequest